Health Benefits of Eating Apples in South Africa

 All apple varieties contain beneficial nutrients.
 These nutrients include fibre, vitamin C, potassium, and various antioxidants.
 They also contain phytochemicals, including quercetin, catechin, and chlorogenic acid.

-Apples do not spike your blood sugar much after eating them.
-Apples’ high fibre and polyphenol content help prevent glucose spikes.
+These fruits do not spike blood sugar much after eating.
+Their high fibre and polyphenol content help prevent glucose spikes.
 Fibre and polyphenols slow down how fast your body breaks down carbohydrates.

 One small apple (100g) contains approximately: